 How do these chairs compare to the Herman Miller Aeron?

 The Aeron splits the difference.
 Its mesh design breathes better than the Leap V2 but similarly to the Embody.
 Adjustability falls between the two — more than the Embody, less than the Leap.
-The Aeron’s biggest limitation is no seat depth adjustment, which the other two both offer.
+The Aeron’s biggest limitation is no seat depth adjustment, which both the Embody and Leap V2 offer.
+At $1,745, it’s the most affordable of the three Herman Miller options covered here.

 The Bottom Line